 Most Common MBA Degree Subjects

-Example Careers: Financial advisor, hedge fund manager
+Example Careers: Financial adviser, hedge fund manager

 Example Careers: Product manager, marketing analyst

 |Supply Chain Management||

-Example Careers: Purchasing managers, logistics managers, consultants
+Example Careers: Purchasing manager, logistics manager, consultant

 Example Careers: CPA, tax consultant, budget analyst